visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 |      |                   | another file exists with this name, VisIt_   |
 |      |                   | will overwrite it.                           |
 +------+-------------------+----------------------------------------------+

-TODO note where these show up in blueprint output w/ link to section

 Output Types
 ++++++++++++